 If the ancestor_part is a subtype_mark, it shall denote a specific tagged subtype.
 If the ancestor_part is an expression, it shall not be dynamically tagged.
-The type of the extension_aggregate shall be derived from the type of the ancestor_part, through one or more record extensions (and no private extensions).
+The type of the extension_aggregate shall be a descendant of the type of the ancestor_part.
+If the type of the extension_aggregate is derived from the type of the ancestor_part through one or more private extensions, then the record_component_association_list shall include others => <>, and shall not include a positional component association.